sarsamurmu/reboost/docs/configurations.md

 })
 ```

+##### `contentServer.port`
+Type: `number`

+Port to use for the content server.
+Fallbacks to a random port when the
+given port unavailable.

 ##### `contentServer.proxy`
 Type: `object`

 Sets up custom proxies in the content server.
 This option can be an `object` with
-key as path that you want to redirect and value as a string (shorthand) or
+key as the path that you want to redirect and value as a string (shorthand) or
 [`http-proxy`](https://github.com/http-party/node-http-proxy#options) options object.

 ```js